mambonkwenty20333/Terraformtrial/README.md

 - Backend API accessible via external LoadBalancer URL on port 3000
 - LoadBalancer health checks passing for both services
 - Auto-scaling and high availability maintained

+### Task 6: Deploy the Application with CircleCI
+- Create a circleci pipleine that should automatically deploy the application when there are new code changes
+- Do nnot include the IaC in the circleci pipeline
+- Ensure proper secret and env management in the ci/cd pipeline

 ## Technical Specifications